International Student Tax Assistance

 Need Additional Help or Advice?

-If you need additional help completing your tax returns or have tax questions, please check our Tax Workshop schedule or call to make an appointment.
+If you need additional help completing your tax returns or have tax questions, please call to make an appointment.
 864-5665.
 Those who have left KU (both Nonresident Aliens and Resident Aliens) will need to contact a a tax preparation service in their current area for any additional questions or assistance filing, such as a CPA (Certified Public Accountant) or tax preparation company.

 What You Need to Know: